-On this page is a Wilshire 5000 Return calculator which gives the dividend reinvested return of the Wilshire between any two arbitrary dates since December of 1970.
-It can also be used to adjust returns for daily inflation.
+On this page is a Wilshire 5000 Return calculator.
+It gives the dividend reinvested return of the Wilshire between any two dates since December 1970.
+It can also adjust returns for daily inflation.
 It uses data from Wilshire Associates, collated by the St. Louis Fed here and here.

 The Wilshire 5000 Dividend Reinvested Calculator

-Just like our other calculators, we produced this calculator because we are bothered by the returns quoted in various forums when referring to various indexes.
-A long term investor would have to consciously spend or withdraw dividend money to avoid reinvesting it in some security, so any fair comparison would attempt to factor dividends into security returns.
+A long term investor would have to consciously spend or withdraw dividend money to avoid reinvesting it in a security.
+Any fair comparison would attempt to factor dividends into security returns.

 - Total Wilshire 5000 Return, Dividends Reinvested - The overall non-annualized return you would have made if you invested your money 'directly' in the Wilshire 5000 over the dates given and reinvested your dividends